 50 State Guide To Police Encounters While Armed

+If you carry or transport a firearm, you've likely wondered what you should do if you are stopped by a law enforcement officer.
 What a gun owner is legally required to do when they have an official encounter with a law enforcement officer will vary greatly from state to state.
-This is largely due to the fact that there are 3 different types of states, namely Duty to Inform States, Quasi Duty to Inform States, and No Duty to Inform States.
+This is largely due to the fact that there are 3 different legal categories of states, namely: 1: Duty to Inform States, 2: Quasi Duty to Inform States, and 3: No Duty to Inform States.